-- 3.1 The service delivered by EVAS is supported by EVOLVE an online information management system, used for the notification, approval and monitoring of visits and adventurous activities. - 3.2 EVOLVE provides an auditable record trail and enables Head Teachers EVCs to monitor the assessment and planning processes carried out for each visit. - 3.3 It's recommended that all visits (in categories 1-3, see section 12) be recorded on Evolve, but as a minimum all Category 2 and 3 visits must be recorded on EVOLVE.
-These visits are automatically notified to the EVAS for independent scrutiny of the assessment and planning processes. - 3.4 Where schools choose not to enter visits in categories 1 and 2 on EVOLVE, they must ensure that records are kept in another appropriate format and be available for inspection.

-4 Outdoor Education Advisers Panel (OEAP) - National Guidance

-- 4.1 This policy adopts and is underpinned by the national standards and advice provided by the Outdoor Education Advisers Panel on Educational visits. - 4.2 It is strongly recommended that all Trusts, Voluntary Aided and Academy Schools will buy into the Council's Educational Visits Advisory Service and will follow the detailed roles, responsibilities and standards for Educational visits and adventurous activities specified by the Outdoor Education Advisers Panel National Guidance website www.oeapng.info. - 4.3 The Local Authority is the employer in Community Controlled schools.
-Therefore it is expected that all Community Controlled Schools will comply with this policy and will follow the detailed roles, responsibilities and standards for Educational visits and adventurous activities specified by the Outdoor Education Advisers Panel National Guidance website www.oeapng.info.
+- 3.1 The service delivered by EVAS is supported by EVOLVE an online information management system, used for the notification, approval and monitoring of visits and adventurous activities. - 3.2 EVOLVE provides an auditable record trail and enables Head Teachers EVCs to monitor the assessment and planning processes carried out for each visit. - 3.3 It's recommended that all visits (in categories 1-3, see section 11) be recorded on Evolve, but as a minimum all Category 2 and 3 visits must be recorded on EVOLVE.
+These visits are automatically notified to the EVAS for independent scrutiny and validation of the assessment and planning processes. - 3.4 Where schools choose not to enter visits in categories 1 and 2 on EVOLVE, they must ensure that records are kept in another appropriate format and be available for inspection. - 4 Outdoor Education Advisers Panel (OEAP) National Guidance - 4.1 This policy adopts and is underpinned by the national standards and advice provided by the Outdoor Education Advisers Panel on Educational visits. - 4.2 It is strongly recommended that all Trusts, Voluntary Aided and Academy Schools will buy into the Council's Educational Visits Advisory Service and will follow the detailed roles, responsibilities and standards for Educational visits and adventurous activities specified by the Outdoor Education Advisers Panel National Guidance website www.oeapng.info.